rahji/writing-with-github/outline.md

 * Git is *source control* software.
 It allows us to keep track of changes to our files over time by making a series of "snapshots."
 * GitHub is a service that makes Git easier to use, particularly when it comes to collaborating and sharing with others.
+* Markdown is a simple set of rules that we follow when writing.
+It allows us to focus on writing well-organized text that's easy to read, edit, and share.
-* Visual Studio Code allows us to easily edit text.
+* Visual Studio Code allows us to easily edit text (including Markdown text).
 It also integrates very well with Git and GitHub.

 While this collection of tools is typically used for writing and managing *code*, they can be really useful for *any* kind of writing project.